sanjusha-priya/securepaycodingtest/README.md

 To run this project:
-Run command mvn clean test
+Run command "mvn clean test"

 Before running,change the driver_location in config.properties to point to your local chromedriver location